GSLBiotech/t-coffee/README.md

 - Disabled embedded perl script due to exceeding MSVC compiler limits.
   This needs to be revisited to re-activate.
 - Removed some unused variables, functions and function args, but some might still remain.
+- Allow input and executable filenames to have spaces.

 # Building